Masters Thesis Supervision

 2.

-Synopsis of Master’s Thesis
+Synopsis of Masters Thesis

 3.

-Master’s Thesis Registration Form
+Masters Thesis Registration Form

-Once your synopsis has been approved, you will need to complete the Master’s Thesis Registration form and submit it to the Prüfungsreferat.
-Additionally, you may also need to submit the form for the module Preparation of the Master’s Thesis.
+Once your synopsis has been approved, you will need to complete the Masters Thesis Registration form and submit it to the Prüfungsreferat.
+Additionally, you may also need to submit the form for the module Preparation of the Masters Thesis.

 4.

-Submit master thesis
+Submit Master thesis

-At least 5 weeks prior to your defense: When your master’s thesis is complete, please submit the following items to the “Prüfungsreferat”:
+When your Masters thesis is complete, please submit the following items to the “Prüfungsreferat”:

 • the completed examination protocol (“Prüfungsprotokoll”)